Codecademy/docs/content/general/concepts/cyberattack/cyberattack.md

 Cyberattacks are attempts to disrupt or disable computer systems or steal valuable data.
 They can compromise sensitive data, including:

-- Personal information like Social Security numbers, birthdates, or medical information.
+- Personal information such as birthdates, government-issued documents, or medical information.
-- Financial information such as credit card numbers, bank account numbers.
+- Financial information such as credit card numbers, and bank account numbers.

 This can lead to consequences like identity theft, which is time-consuming, frustrating, and expensive to resolve.